chingu-voyages/v17-vue-team-01/README.md

 ## Contributing

 Contributing is very welcome.
-Just open a pull request if you want to help out.<br/> Just make sure not to make any big changes to the overall structure!
+Open a pull request if you want to help out.<br/> Make sure not to make any big changes to the overall structure!
 Thanks.

 ## License